Delivering data to ksqlDB

 -

-Add the server's SSL certificate to the Java trusted certificate store (Java Key Store) so that ksqlDB can use this certificate for secure connections to the cluster hosts.
+Add the server's SSL certificate to the Java trusted certificate store (Java Key Store) so that ksqlDB can use it for secure connections to cluster hosts.
 Set a password in the

 -storepassparameter for additional storage protection:cd /etc/ksqldb && \ sudo keytool -importcert -alias YandexCA -file /usr/local/share/ca-certificates/Yandex/YandexInternalRootCA.crt \ -keystore ssl -storepass <certificate_store_password> \ --noprompt -